tobyqin/testcube/README.md

 ## Deployment

-I assume you have basic knowledge with python and Django, or it will be hard to help you on the way.
+I assume you have basic knowledge with Python and Django, or it is not easy to help you on the way.

 ### 1. Fetch the code
 Clone or download this repo into your local workspace.